Articles

 This is not a story about a bad decision.
 It is a story about time.

-Why custom-built systems age differently
+Why do custom-built systems age differently than commercial software?

 Off-the-shelf software gets updated by its vendor.
 Security patches, performance improvements, new integrations — these happen whether you ask for them or not.
 The software you pay for stays current because the vendor has an incentive to keep it current.